Drug Distribution Defense Attorneys in Irvine

 Knowledgeable Attorneys Advocating for California Residents

 California law penalizes the distribution, trafficking, selling, transportation, and illegal importation of drugs and controlled substances.
 While simple possession typically results in a lighter penalty, possibly even deferment or diversion, a conviction of drug distribution can result in harsh penalties, such as lengthy incarceration and considerable fines.
 This makes the assistance of a capable drug crimes attorney critical.
-If you or a loved one is facing prosecution, our Irvine drug distribution lawyers at the Law Firm of Pilchman & Kay, P.L.C. are available to assist you in the investigation, defense, and resolution of your case.
+If you or a loved one is facing prosecution, our Irvine drug distribution lawyers at the Law Office of Pilchman & Kay, A Professional Law Corporation, are available to assist you in the investigation, defense, and resolution of your case.

 Give us a call at (949) 558-0042 to schedule a free consultation.